Kim's Bullet List Bio

 - Favorite quote about crafting a good story: "You can't change how someone thinks about something until you change how they feel about it." – Lisa Cron

 Kim sees glimpses of God's goodness and glory in everyday life.
 Whether it's observing nature in the Maine woods or seeing stories emerge from the joys and trials of everyday living, Kim's passion is helping others see God's plan for redemption and restoration in their own lives.
 After a 25-year professional marketing career, Kim launched her ministry and corresponding blog Glimmers in in the Fog in late 2017.
 As an accomplished speaker, Bible teacher and writer, her passion is serving Jesus by bringing stories to life.
-She also currently serves on her church's discipleship team and is a marketing consultant for EmancipAction, an anti-trafficking non-profit.
+She also currently serves on her church's discipleship team as a blogger and teacher.

 As individuals, most of us find our identity by what we do – our work lives.
 But if we base our life direction, passion, contentment and happiness based on that identity, we will eventually end up feeling utterly unfulfilled at best and devastated at worst.
 Most companies, organizations and churches suffer from the same fundamental issue, making decisions and then communicating based on what services they offer or what they produce.
 Whether you're an individual trying to impact your family or a business working to reach millions of consumers, people respond the most to authentic personalities who clearly stand for something above all else.
 What's more, each day you are telling a story, whether you know it or not.
 Your story may be clear, confusing, compelling, or even completely dull.
 You, your brand, and what you do are all intricately connected, and until your story radiates the real, authentic you, it will never be the story you really want to tell or what your audiences want to hear.
 In fact, if you are not intentional about the story you want to radiate, then people will simply fill in the gaps with their own stories and assumptions.
 It's just the way our minds work.
 We aren't comfortable with gaps.
 We feel anxious about the unknown.